 MSPCA Cape Cod Lost Pet Contact Information

 The MSPCA Cape Cod Adoption Center receives several stray animals each week.
 Dogs brought to us as strays are often transferred to the animal control facility for the town in which they were found.
 Though, due to some circumstances stray dogs may spend their stray hold period with the MSPCA.
 In Massachusetts, stray dogs are required to be held for 7 days.
 However, there is no “stray holding period” law for other animals, including cats, which means you must act quickly to report your missing pet.
 The best way to find your pet is to contact us as soon as you notice your pet missing.
-The MSPCA Cape Cod Adoption Center receives stray animals from all over Massachusetts, so please call us even if you don’t live on the Cape.
+The MSPCA Cape Cod Adoption Center receives stray animals from all over Massachusetts, so please fill out a report form us even if you don’t live on the Cape.

 Our Contact Information

 To report a lost or found pet, please fill out the appropriate form below or leave a message at (508) 775-0940.
-This voicemail is checked at least twice a week.
 You can also come in anytime during our opens hours to see if your pet was brought to us or fill out a lost report with a description of your missing animal.
-We are closed on Mondays and Holidays but open 1pm-6pm on Thursday.
-Tuesday, Wednesday, Friday, Saturday and Sunday from 1pm-4pm.
+We are open Tuesday – Friday 1pm-5pm and Saturday – Sunday 12pm-4pm.*

 Fill Out a Lost Cat Report Fill Out a Lost Dog Report Fill Out a Lost Other Animal Report

-Visit our Lost Cat Listings and join the MSPCA Lost and Found Pets Facebook page for descriptions and pictures of the cats that are currently at the Cape Adoption Center.
+Visit our Lost Cat Listings and join the MSPCA Lost and Found Pets Facebook page for descriptions and pictures of the stray cats and other animals that are currently at the Cape Adoption Center.

-3) Post fliers in the area you last saw your pet.
+5) Post fliers in the area you last saw your pet.
 Check out Michaelson Found Animals Registry for a free online poster generator.
 Keep the information simple and basic, with a large photo and your contact information.
 Print the flyers with a color photo.
 The bigger the poster/flyer size, the better and make sure to post flyers at eye level.
 The MSPCA can also create and print flyers for you if you need assistance.

-4) Tell your neighbors and mail carrier – make sure you give them a copy of lost flyers you made.
+6) Tell your neighbors and mail carrier – make sure you give them a copy of lost pet flyers you made.

 Found an animal?
 Help that animal find their way back home.